 In designing reporting templates, the MSG can consider the following information and data points:

 - A list of mining, oil or gas projects where mineral or hydrocarbon extraction is contingent on public infrastructure provision, or other barter-type arrangements; and/or a list of agreements where loans, grants or the provision of mining, oil or gas commodities is contingent on deliveries of mining, oil or gas commodities;

-- A list of the parties involved in each agreementHideFor bilateral finacings, the the Institute of International Finance (IFF)’s Voluntary Principles for Debt Transparency encourages disclosures of the lender at signing for bilateral financings.
-For syndicated financings, the principles recommend disclosures of the mandated lead arrangers and the facility agent, as well as any applicable agent/trustee/transaction intermediary.;
+- A list of the parties involved in each agreementHideFor bilateral financings, the the Institute of International Finance (IFF)’s Voluntary Principles for Debt Transparency encourages disclosures of the lender at signing for bilateral financings.
+For syndicated financings, the principles recommend disclosures of the mandated lead arrangers and the facility agent, as well as any applicable agent/trustee/transaction intermediary. ;

-- A description of the key terms, including the resources pledged by the government and companiesHideThe IIF’s Voluntary Principles for Debt Transparency recommends disclsoures of the amount which can be borrowed/raised and details of disbursement period; applicable currency or currencies; repayment or maturity profile (including any puts or calls where applicable); and interest rate (or commercial equivalent).;
+- A description of the key termsHideThe IIF’s Voluntary Principles for Debt Transparency recommends disclosures of the amount which can be borrowed/raised and details of disbursement period; applicable currency or currencies; repayment or maturity profile (including any puts or calls where applicable); and interest rate (or commercial equivalent)., including the resources pledged by the government and companies;

 - A declaration from the relevant companies regarding the value involved in, transferred and outstanding under these projects during the reporting period;